subashini7/prasanna_web/content/leaps/13OFM.md

 ### 3D optofluidic microscopy

-Optofluidic microscopes, by virtue of being lens-less and on-chip, offer an inexpensive, compact, and robust solution to high-throughput imaging with submicron scale resolution.
+Optofluidic microscopes, by virtue of being lens less and on-chip, offer an inexpensive, compact, and robust solution to high-throughput imaging with submicron scale resolution.
 Here, we propose two methods for achieving three dimensional imaging with such